-25. Does your jurisdiction know a bail-in tool in bank resolution and which liabilities are covered?
+26. Does your jurisdiction know a bail-in tool in bank resolution and which liabilities are covered?
+Does it apply in situations of a mere liquidity crisis (breach of LCR etc.)?

 One of the resolution tools at the FMA's disposal is the bail-in as core element of the BRRD.
 It permits the FMA to write down the eligible liabilities in a cascading contribution to absorb losses of an institution, or to convert them into equity.
+In principle, all liabilities of an institution with few exceptions are eligible for bail-in.
 The most important examples for exceptions to the scope of application of the bail-in are protected deposits, secured liabilities and liabilities against employees.